outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use match-case rather than if-else
 	- use built-in functions which are usually optimized for speed and are often written in C
-	- write generators to return one item at a time rather than all items at once
-	- check membership of an item in a list with the in keyword
 	- load modules only when needed
 	- avoid recursion which takes up a lot of memory and instead use iteration
 	- use cython (a superset of python) to speed up slow code, cython is compiled into c which makes it faster